AntonGomes/software-testing/test-plan.md

 - Verify that all functional requirements are met.
 - Assess the API’s ability to handle typical and peak loads, ensuring response times remain within acceptable limits.
-- Confirm that input validation prevents malicious or malformed HTML from compromising the system or external services, and that the API handles failures gracefully.
+- Ensure complete input validation.
+This includes cleaning malformed HTML.
 - Ensure the test set can adapt whenever new functionality (e.g. new HTML cleaning requirements) is introduced.
+- Ensure errors are handled gracefully.

 ## Scope